Follow these instructions to replicate your Google Cloud SQL for SQL Server database to your destination using Fivetran.

 Choose connection method link

-Decide whether to connect your Google Cloud SQL for SQL Server database to Fivetran directly or using an SSH tunnel.
+First, decide whether to connect your Google Cloud SQL for SQL Server database to Fivetran directly or using an SSH tunnel.

 Connect directly (TLS required)